BorisPST/PCG-Benchmark-Visualizer/README.md

 You will need Python (3.11+ recommended) with pip, and Node.js with npm.
 Make sure to install them before proceeding.

 ### Backend Setup
-Note: If you run into issues with this step, try creating a python virtual environment instead before redoing the steps.

 1.  **Navigate to the project root directory** in your terminal.
 2.  **Install Python dependencies**:
     ```sh